dotMorten/NmeaParser/README.md

 This library makes it easy to connect and listen for NMEA messages from various  Devices in Windows Store, Windows Phone and Windows Desktop apps.

 Currently supported nmea messages:
-- Generic GPS NMEA (GPRMC and GPGGA)
+- Generic GPS NMEA (GPRMC, GPGGA, GPGLL, GPGSA, GPGSCV, GPRMB, GPRMC)
+- Garmin GPS NMEA (PGRME)
-- Trimble Laser Range Finder
+- Trimble Laser Range Finder (PTNLA, PTNLB)
-- TruePulse Laser Range Finder
+- TruePulse Laser Range Finder (PLTIT)

 The API is easily extensible with more NMEA message.
 Simply create a new class inheriting from "NmeaMessage" and use the NmeaMessageType Attribute to tag it with the NMEA Message Token it supports.